Have a question about whether your practice is covered under our PII policy? Contact our Member Connect team by emailing [email protected].

 - “Vicarious” cover is unlikely to meet the PII registration standard.

-- Joining the QNMU is the easiest way to ensure they meet the PII registration standard.
+- Joining the QNMU is the easiest way to ensure you meet the PII registration standard.

 - The QNMU’s insurance for members is both PII and Public Liability Cover.